Kaya-Khurana/Recipe_Generator/README.md

 The Recipe Generator is a web application that helps users discover random recipes based on their preferred cuisine and dietary restrictions.
 Built with HTML, CSS, and JavaScript, it features a modular architecture for easy maintenance and scalability.
 Users can select a cuisine (e.g., Italian, Mexican, Indian) and dietary preferences (e.g., vegetarian, vegan, gluten-free) to generate a recipe with details like title, preparation time, ingredients, and instructions.
 Features

-# Customizable Preferences: Choose cuisine and dietary restrictions (vegetarian, vegan, gluten-free).
+# Customizable Preferences: Choose cuisine and dietary restrictions (vegetarian)
 # Random Recipe Generation: Generates a random recipe from a predefined dataset based on user input.
 # Responsive Design: Clean, mobile-friendly interface with a modern look.
 # Error Handling: Displays a message if no recipes match the user's criteria.